stiartsly/ama-docs/README.md

-AMA video Preparation
+##Lectures on Projects for AMA anniversary videos

+This is the repo with explainary documents for the following projects:

-- Feeds
+- Feeds Capsule
-- Carrier
+- Elastos Carrier

+I hope you will understand more about these two projects.
+And welcome your any feedbacks with issues as usual.

+### License
+MIT @trinity-tech